muambi/Analysis/README.md

-# Analysis
+# Data Analysis
-doing a data analysis task
+doing data analysis tasks using SQL and Python
-doing sql, excel and python tasks